-- The NWMO will strive to provide the needed resources and expertise to support capacity building and involvement in the siting process. - The NWMO will strive to ensure that members of the community, including Elders, youth and women, have been provided an effective opportunity to participate. - The NWMO will ensure that agreements set out clear and understandable terms for the roles of all parties. - Timelines will be developed in a reasonable manner to allow affected Aboriginal people to review terms and assess them against their own needs, community vision and aspirations. - The NWMO recognizes that Aboriginal peoples have existing governments that work in partnership with other forms of government and will work in a cooperative and respectful manner with these governments. - Elders will continue to be an integral source of advice to the NWMO throughout implementation of Adaptive Phased Management. - The NWMO will conduct ongoing cultural education programs and opportunities for NWMO staff and decision makers in order to facilitate communication across western science and Traditional Knowledge.
+The NWMO will strive to provide affected Aboriginal communities the needed resources and expertise to support capacity building, involvement and collaborative planning in decisions affecting them.

+The NWMO will strive to ensure that members of the community, including Elders, youth and women, have been provided an effective opportunity to participate.

+The NWMO will ensure that agreements set out clear and understandable terms for the roles of all parties.

+Timelines will be developed in a reasonable manner to allow affected Aboriginal people to review terms, and assess them against their own needs, community vision and aspirations.

+The NWMO recognizes that Aboriginal peoples have governments, which include traditional practices and laws, and that they work in partnership with other forms of government.
+The NWMO will work in a cooperative and respectful manner with these governments.

+Elders will continue to be an integral source of advice to the NWMO throughout implementation of APM.

+The NWMO will conduct ongoing cultural education programs and opportunities for the NWMO staff and decision-makers in order to facilitate communication across western science and Traditional Knowledge.

+As referenced in the NWMO Council of Elders Mission Statement which states, "protect and preserve all creation: air, land, water, fire, plants, medicine, animals and humankind - guided by the seven universal teachings of love, trust, sharing, honesty, humility, respect and wisdom."